mmikhasenko/LM-Notes-HadronPhysics/2024-Lecture-06.md

 The construction introduces non-trivial analytic structures.
 Three candidates for these structures are:

-1.A continuous stretch of poles,
+1. A continuous stretch of poles,
 2. A branch cut,
 3. A combination of both.